How to Become an RNFA

 4. 4

-RNs with an unrestricted license and at least two years of experience in a perioperative setting may take the national certification exam from The Competency & Credentialing Institute (CCI) to become a CNOR.
+To become an RNFA, you must gain operating room experience and become certified as a CNOR or become an APRN.
+An RN with an unrestricted license and at least two years of experience in a perioperative setting can take the national certification exam to become a CNOR.

-RNs who choose to earn their MSN can become APRNs.
+RNs who choose to earn MSNs can become APRNs.
 Most MSN programs take around two years to complete.
-APRNs need to complete an assessment from a program instructor.
-The assessment includes competency in preoperative and postoperative care.
+Each APRN needs to complete an assessment covering competency in preoperative and postoperative care from a program instructor.

 5. 5